COVID-19 may have come and the curve is slowly going down. Whether there is a pandemic or not, we all have to get healthy stay healthy.

 Even though other health issues can cause the following, malnutrition can worsen them.

 - Bleeding or redness of gums

 - Stomach discomfort

 - Dryness and cracking of the skin

 - Cirrhosis (liver disease)

 - Heavy pulsing of the heart (palpitations)

-To ensure we have healthier and stronger body, we need to ingest balanced diet daily.
+To ensure we have a healthier and stronger body, we need to ingest a balanced diet daily.
 In each meal, we should endeavor to eat something from each of the following group of foods;

 Energy Foods or Carbohydrates: Sugars and Starches